molin6/restaurantweb/Assignments/A1-Deploying to a VM.md

 Once the setup is complete you can connect to it using RDP and install the latest version of Python from their official websites.
 - Confirm any prompts to trust the network.
 - Install the latest versions of **Python** from their official website (python.org).
+- **On the main installation screen ensure that you select, add Python.exe to the system path**

 #### Setting Up SQL Server
 1. Open SQL Server Configuration Manager and enable all protocols for MSSQLSERVER.